Kazmirchuk/nats-tcl/README.md

 - The new authentication mechanism using NKey & [JWT](https://docs.nats.io/developing-with-nats/security/creds).
 This one will be difficult to do, because it requires support for _ed25519_ cryptography that is missing in Tcl AFAIK.
 Please let me know if you need it.

 ## Running tests

+The library has been tested on Windows 10 using the latest pre-built Tcl available from ActiveState (Tcl 8.6.9, Tcllib 1.18, TLS 1.7.16) and on CentOS 8.2 using Tcl from the distribution (Tcl 8.6.8, Tcllib 1.19, TLS 1.7.21).
+It might work on earlier versions too.

+Regarding the NATS server version, I tested against v2.4.0, and the package should work with all previous releases of NATS, because the protocol remained very stable over years.
+Of course, JetStream and message headers need NATS 2.2+.

 The tests are based on the standard Tcl unit testing framework, [tcltest](https://www.tcl.tk/man/tcl8.6/TclCmd/tcltest.htm).
 Simply run `tclsh tests/all.tcl` and the tests will be executed one after another.
 They assume that `nats-server` is available in your `$PATH`, but it should **not** be already running.

 And this is how you can run just one test script: `tclsh tests/all.tcl -file basic.test`

-To run the TLS tests, you will need to provide certificates yourself in `cert` subfolder.
+To run the TLS tests, you will need to provide certificates yourself in `tests/cert` subfolder.
 E.g. you can generate them using [mkcert](https://docs.nats.io/nats-server/configuration/securing_nats/tls#self-signed-certificates-for-testing).

-To run Jet Stream tests `nats` command from [nats-cli](https://github.com/nats-io/natscli) needs to be available in you `$PATH` (it is additional tool for NATS server configuration - creating streams, consumers etc. which is not supported by this library yet).
+To run Jet Stream tests `nats` command from [nats-cli](https://github.com/nats-io/natscli) needs to be available in you `$PATH` (it is an additional tool for NATS server configuration - creating streams, consumers etc. which is not supported by this library yet).

 Tests are numbered to reflect their dependency, i.e. tests from the same group (e.g. basic-2.1, basic-2.2 and basic-2.3) are dependent on each other.
 Tests from different groups should be independent, except basic assumptions about a NATS connection and e.g. a running Responder.